gang544043963/LGPhotoBrowser/README.md

 5) Have the album selected group memory function；

-$Explain：$If the camera does not require continuous function, it is recommended the system camera. tested, and custom camera experience and memory consumption are inferior to the system camera。
+**Explain：**If the camera does not require continuous function, it is recommended the system camera. tested, and custom camera experience and memory consumption are inferior to the system camera。

 Album optimization method：[http://blog.csdn.net/gang544043963/article/details/49329261](http://blog.csdn.net/gang544043963/article/details/49329261)